 A common misconception I should address is that people think that spending less is taking away from your life.
 People view spending less as taking away their happiness.
 They can’t imagine living without a big house and a massive yard or driving a used car without a luxury brand emblem on it.
 The problem with this thinking is that they don’t take the hours needed to work to earn the additional money for this spending.
 Nor do they take into consideration the extra hours to protect and maintain these purchases.
 “The things you own end up owning you” couldn’t be truer.

-The end goal is that you will think about each purchase in terms of what spending this money will take away from your life.
-If you don’t already have everything that you want, think of what you want most but don’t have yet.
-Any purchase you make will extend the time it takes you to get your most wanted thing.
 You may also want to evaluate why you are wanting these things and if these wants will truly bring more contentment to your life.
 Do you really need a massive house to be happy?
 Are designer clothes really that important?
 Do you really need to buy your car new?
+Is it worth the time away from friends and family?

-If you already have everything you want, think about if this purchase is worth pushing back your financial freedom.
+If you already have everything you want, you can think about this purchase in terms of time until you reach financial independence.
 A good quick estimate is to look at how much you save toward your financial independence per year.
 Divide the purchase price by the amount you save a year, and this is how many more years you will need to work as a result of the purchase.

 Let’s say you make $100,000/year and save $10,000.
 You consider buying a Corvette for $50,000.
 This will require you to work about 5 extra years before your financial independence.